DIWAKAR-V/Classification-project-Health-Insurance-Cross-Sell-Prediction/README.md

 7.We experimented using simple Random Forest Classifier,Gradient Boosting Classifier,Naive bayes classifier,knn neighbours classifier,XGBclassifier,Decision tree classifier.
 We employed Hyperparameter Tuning using HalvingRandomSearchCV on the tree based models.

-8.We finally concluded the project with XGBoost giving the best model performance followed by  Random Forest Classifier.
+8.We finally concluded the project with Random Forest Classifier giving the best model performance.

 ## **Project Conclusion and Inference:**